-The Commencement ceremony starts promptly at 1:00 p.m. and is expected to last approximately two hours.
+The Commencement ceremony will start promptly at 1:00 p.m. and is expected to last approximately two hours.
 No tickets are required.
 Please invite your family and friends to join you at this exciting event!

-Please complete this form if you plan to participate in the Commencement Ceremony on Saturday, May 7, 2016, at the Toyota Center in Kennewick.
+Please complete this form if you plan to participate in the Commencement Ceremony on Saturday, May 6, 2017, at the Toyota Center in Kennewick.

-- Graduation is the process of paying a fee to get your actual degree and finish your requirements.
+The commencement ceremony is different from the actual graduation process.
+Commencement refers to the ceremony, which is an opportunity for students to share the excitement and importance of their academic accomplishments with peers, family, and friends.
+Graduation is the process of paying a fee to get your actual degree and finish your requirements.
 Participation in the commencement ceremony is not a guarantee or an indication of degree completion.
 To officially graduate from WSU, students must satisfy all university, college, and departmental requirements for the specific degree.
 Your degree becomes official when it is posted to your transcript, not by your participation in commencement exercises.

 Graduates need to arrive by noon in their caps and gowns – eat lunch first and travel light, as there is not a secure area for personal items.

 Undergraduates: Be in your cap and gown and report by 12:00 p.m. to the south side of the lower level at the Public Skating area.
 Commencement assistants will be available to direct you to the correct location.
 Your tassel should be on the right side of your cap.
 Signs with individual disciplines will be posted along the lower level hallway.
 Find your degree title on the sign (i.e., Business, Education, etc.) and stay there for further instructions.
 You will be seated according to discipline, but you may march and sit by anyone within your degree unit.